jcupitt/pydicom/README.md

 # Thanks

-Development of this library was supported by NCI Imaging Data Commons (https://imaging.datacommons.cancer.gov/), and has been funded in whole or in part with Federal funds from the National Cancer Institute, National Institutes of Health, under Task Order No. HHSN26110071 under Contract No. HHSN261201500003l.
+Development of this library was supported by [NCI Imaging Data Commons](https://imaging.datacommons.cancer.gov/), and has been funded in whole or in part with Federal funds from the National Cancer Institute, National Institutes of Health, under Task Order No. HHSN26110071 under Contract No. HHSN261201500003l.

 # Read frames